kenaniah/sequelize-rails/README.md

 ## 🚧 - Migration Generators

 Rails supports the generation of migrations via the `rails generate migration` command.
-This gem does not currently support this feature.
+This gem does not currently support this feature, but pull requests are welcome.

 ## ✅ - Database Rake Tasks